-The 529 Plan does come with a clear tax advantage: Funds you contribute can be eligible for a tax deduction.
+The 529 plan does come with a clear tax advantage: Funds you contribute can be eligible for a tax deduction.
 The value of this deduction will depend on your state.
 529 plans are, in fact, managed by the state.
-Before you elect to use a 529 plan, be aware of its rules as well.
+But before you elect to use a 529 plan, be aware of its rules.

 The Basic Rules of 529 Plans

-Here are the four most critical pieces of information you need to know when considering a 529 plan:
+Here are the three most critical pieces of information you need to know when considering a 529 plan:

-- Money can be withdrawn for tuition, fees, books, supplies, equipment, special needs, room and board.
+- Money can be withdrawn for tuition, fees, books, supplies, equipment, special needs, and room and board.

 - There are no federal tax deductions or credits for contributions.

 Though distinct from a Coverdell account, the 529 plan has benefits of its own.
-The most obvious of these is the potential state tax deduction.
-Fortunately, this is currently available in 35 states.
+The most obvious of these is the potential state tax deduction (however, there is no federal tax benefit).
+Fortunately, this is currently available in over 30 states.
 Do a little bit of research to see if your state is on the list.
-This deduction is not universal at this time.
-If you live in a state like California, you won’t be eligible for it.

 You also have fewer investment options when you use a 529 plan.
 In fact, all money must be invested into state-run programs.
 There are no alternatives at this time.